-Eco Energy International is a joint venture of Bio Carbon Fuels (BCF) and Energy Technologies, Inc. (ETI), working together to develop and commercialize technologies to produce clean renewable energy.
-Our patented, scalable technologies produce pure hydrogen at costs rivaling those of large scale facilities but without releasing greenhouse gases (CO2, CO) that traditional processes produce.
+Eco Energy International is a joint venture of Bio Carbon Fuels (BCF) and Energy Technologies, Inc. (ETI), working together to develop and commercialize technologies to produce clean renewable energy from waste.
+Our patented, modular, scalable technologies produce pure hydrogen at costs rivaling those of large scale facilities, but without releasing greenhouse gases (CO2, CO) that traditional processes produce.
 By using renewable feedstocks, this hydrogen is considered green (renewable) hydrogen that is in high demand in a growing market.
 These feedstocks include:

-- Municipal Solid Waste (Paper, Wood, Food Wastes, and other Organic Materials)
+- Municipal Solid Waste (MSW): Paper, Wood, Food Wastes, and other Organic Materials)

-Bio Carbon Fuels, LLC is a California company developing renewable energy and fuels projects, especially in the bioenergy space, with more than a dozen projects at different stages of development.
-BCF’s patented technologies take in biogenic or carbon-based feedstocks (such as wood, MSW, agricultural waste, and industrial waste) and convert them into some form of renewable energy such as syngas to generate power while recycling metals and glass.
+Bio Carbon Fuels, LLC is a California company developing renewable energy and fuels projects, especially in the bioenergy space, with several projects at different stages of development.
+BCF’spatented technologies take in biogenic or carbon-based feedstocks (such as wood, MSW, agricultural waste, and industrial waste) and convert them into solid engineered fuel through a patented process of drying, shredding, and condensing, and then taking this engineered fuel and converting it into syngas to use to generate power or produce biofuels while recycling the residual metals and glass.

 Energy Technologies, Inc. (ETI) is an Ohio company producing critical power products for the defense, industrial and petrochemical industries that has an additional (25) US and International patents covering hydrogen production technologies for the low cost direct conversion of multiple feedstocks into pure hydrogen without producing greenhouse gas as a by-product.